Charles Murray (political scientist): Public speech and protest at Middlebury College

-On March 2, 2017, Murray was scheduled to speak at Middlebury College in Middlebury, Vermont, about Coming Apart: the State of White America, 1960–2010.
+On March 2, 2017, Murray was scheduled to speak at Middlebury College in Middlebury, Vermont, about Coming Apart: The State of White America, 1960-2010.
 Murray was invited to attend the college by Middlebury's American Enterprise Institute Club, who received co-sponsorship of the event from a professor in the political science department.
 Before Murray was able to speak, students within the hall rose to their feet and recited in unison a speech about the eugenicist implications of Murray's work.
-Students proceeded to chant—"Charles Murray go away, racist sexist anti-gay!"; "Who is the enemy?
-White supremacy!"; "This is what democracy looks like!"—and dance in the hall in an effort to stop Murray from speaking.
+Students proceeded to chant and dance in the hall in an effort to stop Murray from speaking.
 Bill Burger, Middlebury College's Vice President of Communications, announced that the speech would be moved to another location.
 A closed circuit broadcast showed Murray being interviewed by political science professor Allison Stanger—chanting from protesters could be heard throughout the broadcast.
 After the interview, there was a violent confrontation between protesters—both from the college and the surrounding community—and Murray, Vice President for Communications Bill Burger, and Stanger (who was hospitalized with a neck injury and concussion) as they left the McCullough Student Center.
-Middlebury students claimed that Middlebury Public Safety officers instigated and escalated violence against nonviolent protesters and that administrator Bill Burger assaulted protesters with a car.
+Middlebury students said that Middlebury Public Safety officers instigated and escalated violence against nonviolent protesters and that administrator Bill Burger assaulted protesters with a car.
 Middlebury President Laurie L. Patton responded after the event, saying the school would respond to "the clear violations of Middlebury College policy that occurred inside and outside Wilson Hall".
 The school took disciplinary action against 74 students for their involvement in the incident.

 Political views

 Murray identifies as a libertarian.
-He has also been described as conservative, far-right, and as a white nationalist.
+He has also been described as conservative, and far-right.